tykiww/tykiww.github.io/_posts/2017-07-05-luhn-with-rvest.md

 The pseudo-code for this algorithm is right [here](https://en.wikipedia.org/wiki/Luhn_algorithm#Pseudo-Code).
 It's rather simple.
 You probably won't need it if you have the rules.

-With this algorithm, I decided to make a credit card generator for some of the main credit networks (ie. Visa, Amex, MasterCard, etc.).
-I also hoped to incorporate some simple `rvest()` scraping to help you realize how easy it can be to scrape information from the web.
+With this algorithm, I decided to make a credit card generator for some of the main credit networks (ie. Visa, Amex, MasterCard, etc.). `rvest()` scraping was also incorporated for some variety.

+### Data Scraping

 Let's get started by downloading the only necessary library.
 The rest will be performed in Base R.